Maheen85/Maheen85/README.md

 ## About Me

-Hello.
-I am Maheen Shaikh a Bachelor in CS&IT.
-These days I am learning web development using bootstrap 5, C# and .NET core 6 Razor and Blazer Server Side through Microsoft Learn.
+Dear visitor welcome to my profile :) I am Maheen Shaikh.
+I have a degree in Bachelors in CS&IT.

+### UP-SKILLING :

 I have completed :

+- Instructional Design: Adult Learners from LinkedIn.

+- Technical Writing: Quick Start Guides from LinkedIn.

 - Google IT automation with Python Specialization ( 6 courses) in 2021 through Coursera.

 - UI/UX Foundations certification from Coursera in 2021

 - Android Basics through Udacity 2018.

-### CAREER GAP :

-I have been raising my family and caregiving.
-During this joyful phase of my life I treasured lots of beautiful memories of my kids growing up.

-I also took this time as an opportunity to reflect and grow as a person, who is open to new and diverse ideas and accepting all the different perspectives each of us are born with ... our unique selves.

-### UP-SKILLING :

-Knowing that the tech industry is very fast moving I knew that i have to update myself on the latest technologies.

 I have been taking online courses through various platforms and enjoying every bit of the learning experience.

 ### INTERESTS :

-I am interested in software development - mobile Android App development and web development- HTML, CSS, C#.
+I am interested in e-learning development, instructional design, adult learning and presentation.

+I keep learning and getting better at coding in HTML5, CSS and JavaScript.

-I find the process of software development very interesting.
+I find the process of software development both mobile and web very interesting.
+I also enjoy learning about latest technologies like blockchain, web 3 etc.

 I like to set goals for my self both professional and personal.
 This keeps me motivated to better myself by constant learning, growth and development.

 Thanks for visiting my profile.
-I look forward to connect and collaborate on projects relating to software development.
+I look forward to connect and collaborate.

+Best Regards,
+Maheen Shaikh.